createcandle/Candle-manager/README.md

 # Candle-manager
 A web-based tool for creating and uploading Arduino code.
 Designed to be beginner friendly.

-This project has been turned into an add-on for the Mozilla WebThings Gateway, so this PHP code will no longer be developed further.
-Find the new code here: https://github.com/createcandle/Candle-manager-addon
+_This project has been turned into an add-on for the Mozilla WebThings Gateway, so this PHP code will no longer be developed further.
+Find the new code here:_ https://github.com/createcandle/Candle-manager-addon

+.

 ![alt text](https://raw.githubusercontent.com/createcandle/Candle-manager/master/screenshots/dashboard.png)